ukwa/opendata/ukwa.ds.2/host-linkage/index.md

 doi: 10.5259/ukwa.ds.2/host.linkage/1
 ---

-The ~2.5 billion 200 OK responses in the [JISC UK Web Domain Dataset (1996-2010)]({{ site.baseurl }}/ukwa.ds.2/) dataset have been scanned for hyperlinks.
+The ~2.5 billion 200 OK responses from the 1996-2010 tranch of the [JISC UK Web Domain Dataset]({{ site.baseurl }}/ukwa.ds.2/) dataset have been scanned for hyperlinks.
 For each link, we extract the host that the link targets, and use this to build up a picture of which hosts have linked to which other hosts, over time.

 This host-level link graph summarises the number of links between hosts, in each year.
 The data format is a slightly unusual, as you can see from this snippet: